gql-dart/ferry-docs/docs/codegen.md

 ### Importing from other `.graphql` files

-If your operations have dependencies in other `.graphql` files, you can import them by adding a *comment import* statement at the top of your `.graphql` file.
+If your operations have dependencies in other `.graphql` files, you can import them by adding a _comment import_ statement at the top of your `.graphql` file.

 ```graphql
 # import './pokemon_card_fragment.graphql'
 ```

-## Build Generated Queries
+## Build Generated Classes

 Now that we've [downloaded our GraphQL schema](codegen#download-your-graphql-schema) and [saved our GraphQL Operations](codegen#create-graphql-files) to `.graphql` files, we're almost ready to run the generator.
 The final step is to add a configuration file so that `built_runner` knows which generators to run and where to find our schema.